-To support the flow of credit to households and businesses, over coming months the Federal Reserve will continue to purchase increase its holdings of Treasury securities and agency residential and commercial mortgage-backed securities inat least at the amounts neededcurrent pace to supportsustain smooth market functioning, thereby fostering effective transmission of monetary policy to broader financial conditions.
+To support the flow of credit to households and businesses, over coming months the Federal Reserve will increase its holdings of Treasury securities and agency residential and commercial mortgage-backed securities at least at the current pace to sustain smooth market functioning, thereby fostering effective transmission of monetary policy to broader financial conditions.
 In addition, the Open Market Desk will continue to offer large-scale overnight and term repurchase agreement operations.
-The Committee will closely monitor market conditions developments and is prepared to adjust its plans as appropriate.
+The Committee will closely monitor developments and is prepared to adjust its plans as appropriate.
 Voting for the monetary policy action were Jerome H. Powell, Chair; John C. Williams, Vice Chair; Michelle W. Bowman; Lael Brainard; Richard H. Clarida; Patrick Harker; Robert S. Kaplan; Neel Kashkari; Loretta J. Mester; and Randal K. Quarles.
 Source: FOMC, TrendMacro analysis